abbeygirl/nzedb/Post-Processing-Hangs.md

 **Displaying details about a particular release**

-This SQL query will display details about a specific release
+Use this example SQL query
 ```
 > SELECT ID,passwordstatus,guid,fromname,name,searchname FROM releases WHERE ID = nnnnnnn;
 ```